 3. Application fee of $100.00 payable to the WV Board of Architects

 Once approved by the Board, candidates submit a $50.00 certificate fee and are then registered and assigned a Certificate of Registration.
 Once registered, they may call themselves architects in West Virginia.
+All registrations in West Virginia expire on June 30th annually unless renewed, regardless of when they were issued.

 Why Licensure Matters